aprice/freenote/architecture.md

 getting much better at standards compliance and cross-browser compatibility, which means we get the advantage of modern features.
 So the basic rule of thumb for any core functionality is any feature must be supported by Firefox, Chrome, and Safari versions at least 6 months old, without vendor prefixes.
+Any less broadly supported feature must degrade completely transparently when not available.

 The UI design is fully responsive and adaptive based on state (identified by classes) and media.
 It's progressive, supporting offline access from IndexedDB and Web Cache, and uses a Service Worker to manage content caching.

-The UI is relatively slim, coming in at under 250kB before minification and compression (under 200kB after), including 140kB of font files, allowing for load times on the order of 500ms.
+The UI is relatively slim, coming in at under 250kB before minification and compression (under 200kB after), allowing for load times on the order of 500ms.

 ### UI Architecture